Vladosik12333/uni-conference-page/readme.md

 # Blog Service Java

-The Java simple MVC application that serves for announcement of the academic conference for university.
+The Java simple MVC application serves as an announcement of the university's academic conference.
 Also, the application includes functionality such as localization and adaptation for different devices.

 ## Screenshots